carlzxc71/azureMonitorAlertExport/README.md

 ## Note

-If you wish to change any values of variables when deploying this solution you can do so by updating the following file: `terraform.tfvars`
+If you wish to change any values of variables when deploying this solution you can do so by updating the following file: `terraform.tfvars` inside the `deploy` folder.